taosourcerer/source/README.md

 The difference is, among other things, in the questions you ask.
 Our goal is a worldview which compiles and runs correctly.

+### Value-per-page optimization

 As you gain more knowledge, each new piece of information you encounter becomes less valuable.
 Twenty percent of the theory often brings eighty percent of the benefit.
 Those insights are usually concentrated at the introductory level, but in many cases they are widely scattered and obscure.
 Our goal is to stick only with the most important insights and to collect them in one place.
 This way the document tries to provide the highest value per page while still being easy to understand.

+### Memory compression

 Since our memory is not perfect and we have a limited amount of it, knowledge decays.
-In order to solve that problem, knowledge needs to become compressed into key axioms and insights.
+In order to solve that problem, knowledge needs to be compressed into key axioms and insights.
-Or to go even further, it can be compressed into knowing the right questions to ask and an intuition about the direction in which to move in order to deduce the answer.
+Or it can be compressed into knowing the right questions to ask and an intuition about the direction in which to move in order to deduce the answer.
 That way, even if something is forgotten it can be reinvented.
 You don't understand X if you can't write a program which does X.
 You also don't understand X if you can't deduce X from first principles.
 Some insights are so elegant and deep that by the sheer force of their beauty they cannot be forgetten.
 Our goal is to ask the right questions and to build good intuition.

-The conclusions reached here should not depend on any specific law of physics.
-It is something an artificial general intelligence could think up before ever _opening their eyes_, with no empirical data.
-I think, therefore I am... a structure embedded in a larger structure, an agent embedded in a universe which supports the existence of bounded-tape Turing machines.
-Our goal is a metaphysical theory of everything.

-There are insights which radically change our view the world.
-Some even change our view about the basic building blocks of reality, or about which ways of thinking make sense.
-We could call such insights ontological refactoring.
-Those most important insights include quantum mechanics, the concept of spacetime, but also the concept of mathematical proof and the idea of computation.
-Playing with _Source_, you suddenly find yourself asking questions like: is there a string which can't be computed by a Turing machine?
-Not just because theoretical computer science is beautiful but because you _need_ the answer to solve some particular problem posed by the theory.
-Source explains why certain questions in math are important.
+### Belief propagation

 Our beliefs always have some implications we are not aware of.
 Given more time, absent any new evidence, there are still conclusions we could deduce by thinking alone.
 Our knowledge is connected like a network.
-When you learn about topic X, should change what you think about other topics which are connected to X.
+When you learn about topic X, it should change what you think about other topics which are connected to X.
-This process of implication propagation is not automatic, it is intentional, and driven by concrete needs to solve problems.
+The process of implication propagation is not automatic, it is intentional, and driven by concrete needs to solve problems.
 Source creates a structure which connects all of knowledge.
 This structure offers a natural traversal of knowledge, a flowing sequence of questions and answers.
-It gives you a way to systematically propagate implications.
+It provides a way to systematically propagate implications.

+### Inferential distance

 Our species lived through a number of revolutions in information technology.
 The first one was the invention of language.
 Prior to that communication was very limited indeed, there was no capacity for culture.
-The next revolution was writing, without which civilization is impossible.
+The next revolution was writing, necessary for civilization.
-Then math, without which technology is impossible.
+Then math, necessary for technology.
-Then computation, without which advanced technology is impossible.
+Then computation, necessary for advanced technology.
 Each revolution depended on the previous one having taken place.
 What is the next revolution?

 To explain why the Earth is round to someone without any knowledge of science and mathematics would be a long conversation.
 It would involve talking about what evidence is, what Occam's razor is, what models are, what natural laws are, etc.
 The lack of shared knowledge between two people sometimes demands that hundreds of ideas and concepts be communicated before any mutual understanding is possible.
-This difference of shared knowledge between people is called _inferential distance_, and it is almost always underestimated.
+This difference of shared knowledge between people is called _inferential distance_, and it is usually underestimated.
 Our education system produces some amount of shared knowledge, but far below what is needed to seriously talk about the most important problems in the world today.
-To the list of things we all know about we need to add Solomonoff induction, von Neumann–Morgenstern utility theorem, Nash equilibrium, and many others.
+The list of things all should know about needs to include Solomonoff induction, von Neumann–Morgenstern utility theorem, Nash equilibrium, and many others.
 Source leads to a simple and natural way to organize all of knowledge.
 This brings about a shared perspective and a shared language, reducing the inferential distance.
 This project should lead to a clearer understanding of what knowledge is and how it is generated in society.

 > The ancients who wished to illustrate the highest virtue throughout the empire first ordered well their own states.
 Wishing to order well their states, they first regulated their families.
 Wishing to regulate their families, they first cultivated their own selves.
 Wishing to cultivate their own selves, they first rectified their hearts.
 Wishing to rectify their hearts, they first sought to be sincere in their thoughts.
 Wishing to be sincere in their thoughts, they first extended to the utmost their knowledge.
 Things being investigated, knowledge became complete.
 Their knowledge being complete, their thoughts were sincere.
 Their thoughts being sincere, their hearts were then rectified.
 Their hearts being rectified, their persons were cultivated.
 Their persons being cultivated, their families were regulated.
 Their families being regulated, their states were rightly governed.
 Their states being rightly governed, the whole kingdom was made tranquil and happy.
 > — Confucius

+### Metaphysics

+The conclusions reached here should not depend on any specific law of physics.
+It is something an artificial general intelligence could think up before ever _opening their eyes_, with no empirical data.
+I think, therefore I am... a structure embedded in a larger structure, an agent embedded in a universe which supports the existence of bounded-tape Turing machines.
+Our goal is a metaphysical theory of everything.

+### Beauty

+There are insights which radically change our view the world.
+Some change our view about the basic building blocks of reality, or about which ways of thinking make sense.
+We call such insights ontological refactoring.
+Those most important insights include quantum mechanics, the concept of spacetime, mathematical proof and computation.
+Playing with _Source_, you find yourself asking questions like: is there a string which can't be computed by a Turing machine?
+Not just because theoretical computer science is beautiful but because you _need_ the answer to solve some particular problem posed by the theory.
+Source illuminates why certain questions in math are important.

 Our goals are very ambitious but we are still very far from achieving them.